 To program the multi-tap functions on the ZEN32, you can follow the standard block scene creation flow, or you can even program the scene straight from the ZEN32 Scene Controller device menu for a simplified and faster approach.

-Direct association is another way to program the ZEN32, which allows you to bypass the hub and have the ZEN31 send direct messages to another Z-Wave device.
-Please remember to ensure that the devices you are associating are included to the Z-Box with the exact same level of security.
+Direct association is another way to program the ZEN32, which allows you to bypass the hub and have the ZEN32 send direct messages to another Z-Wave device.

 With either programming option, you'll need to ensure that you're logged in to the WEB UI with a local connection (the same Wi-Fi network as your Z-Box Hub)